christopherahern/GAM-DH/README.md

 # Comments

-If you have comments or questions about anything, feel free to email meredith.tamminga@gmail.com or [create an issue](https://github.com/christopherahern/GAM-DH/issues) on github.
+If you have comments or questions about anything, feel free to email tamminga@ling.upenn.edu or [create an issue](https://github.com/christopherahern/GAM-DH/issues) on github.